 Intellectual Property Policy

-The purpose of this Policy is to describe the Institute's approach to Intellectual Property generated in the context of research in and by the Institute:
+The purpose of this Policy is to describe the university's approach to Intellectual Property generated in the context of research in and by the university:

-(a) In such a fashion as to be understandable to the Institute's staff, students and academic and industrial collaborators.
+(a) In such a fashion as to be understandable to the university's staff, students and academic and industrial collaborators.

 (b) In such detail as to provide concrete guidelines in a practical framework.

 (c) In sufficient clarity to delineate roles and responsibilities, rights and obligations and to avoid mis-understandings.

 If in doubt or have any questions always feel free to speak with the TTO.